CRC-FONDA/geoflow/README.md

 inside `external/custom-requirements.txt`.
 To this day, there exists no *official* EnMap-Box Docker image and the dependency list is kept in sync with the EnMap-Box dependencies

-:exclamation: Within Nextflow processes, you can assume to be inside a docker container given that you instructed Nextflow to use Docker as an execution environment.
+:exclamation::exclamation: Within Nextflow processes, you can assume to be inside a docker container given that you instructed
+Nextflow to use Docker as an execution environment.
 You are not responsible for starting/stopping containers and mounting files into a running docker container.
-Nextflow takes care of all of this for you! :exclamation:
+Nextflow takes care of all of this for you!

 ### Dockerhub and GitHub Actions